 Government responses to an ageing population

-- Increase participation rate.
+- Increase the labour market participation rate.
 Make it easier for people past 65 to keep working.

 - Raise the retirement age.
 The government have already proposed an increase to 67.
 The retirement age could automatically be linked to life expectancy.